kagiko/vaultwarden-wiki/Hardening-Guide.md

         ... other configuration ...

-## Avoid mounting unnecessary data into the container
+## Mounting data into the container

-Generally, only data that bitwarden_rs needs to operate properly should be mounted into the bitwarden_rs container.
+Generally, only data that bitwarden_rs needs to operate properly should be mounted into the bitwarden_rs container (typically, this is just your data directory, and maybe a directory containing SSL/TLS certs and private keys).
 For example, don't mount your entire home directory, `/var/run/docker.sock`, etc. unless you have a specific reason and know what you're doing.

+Also, if you don't expect bitwarden_rs to modify the data you're mounting in (e.g., certs), then [mount it read-only](https://docs.docker.com/storage/bind-mounts/#use-a-read-only-bind-mount) by adding `:ro` to the volume specification (for example, `docker run -v /home/username/bitwarden-ssl:/ssl:ro`).

 # Miscellaneous